 Help and advice for new academics

 You can apply for funding for many activities: short-term or long-term research projects; post-doctoral and early career fellowships; travel and networking and working with industry and other collaborators.
-The First Grant scheme is available to help new academics:
+The New Investigator Award Scheme is available to help new academics.

 Before applying, check you are eligible to receive EPSRC funding.
 Our funding guide covers eligibility, together with what you can apply for.